sensel/morph-docs/docs/morph.md

 <a name="os-fn2">2</a> - Supported in Android Marshmallow and up

 ## Quick Start
-This guide will get your Morph out of the box and working with your computer or mobile device.
+This guide will help you get your Morph out of the box and working with your computer or mobile device.

 ### 1 Download Software
 Download the SenselApp mapping and configuration application from [the Sensel website.](http://sensel.com/start) This is not only a great tool for getting the most out of your Morph, but essential for updating its firmware.